sumnerevans/sumnerevans.com/content/pages/about.rst

 Hello, welcome to my website!
 I am so glad you stopped by to check it out!

 Let me introduce myself.
 My name is Sumner, I am 21 years old and live in Denver, Colorado.
-I am a Software Engineer at `theTradeDesk`_.
+I am a Software Engineer at `The Trade Desk`_.
 I graduated with my undergraduate degree in Computer Science from Mines in May 2018 and then graduated with my masters degree in Computer Science from Mines in May 2019.

 Computers are my passion.
-I really enjoy programming and the computer science courses I've taken so far at Mines have been very interesting.
+I really enjoy programming and the computer science courses I took at Mines have been very interesting.
+Now that I have a job, I'm really excited to be able to apply my knowledge of programming in an industry situation.
 I have a list of all my gear `here <gear_>`_.

-I was homeschooled through high school, but I also attended Red Rocks Community College doing a few classes a semester through high school.
+I was homeschooled through high school, but I also attended Red Rocks Community College doing a few classes a semester during high school.
 I also worked at Can/Am Technologies, Inc. as a software developer during high school.
 (See my `portfolio`_ for more info).